fachryafrz/ryplay/README.md

 Ryplay is a comprehensive gaming platform designed to enhance your gaming experience.
 You can browse, search games with advanced filters and check where a game is available to get/purchase across various game stores.
 You can also save your favorite games, create a wishlist, and mark games as played.

-## 🔍 How It Works

-- **Authenticate Securely** – Log in to access your personalized gaming experience.
-- **Discover Games** – Explore a vast library with detailed game information.
-- **Save & Organize** – Add games to your favorites, wishlist, or mark them as played.
-- **Find Games Easily** – Use advanced search and filters to discover games that match your interests.
-- **Track & Explore** – View game details, watch trailers, and check availability across platforms and stores.

 ## ✨ Key Features

 - **Extensive Game Library** – Browse a wide selection of games with in-depth details.